adikabintang/adikabintang.github.io/_posts/2020_03_04_computer_networks.md

   - Computer Networks
 ---

 I am a noob in computer networks.
 In fact, I am a noob in everything.
 The funny thing is I didn't like computer networks when I was started learning it in the Bachelor's, but now my work is around this area, especially cloud and edge infrastructure.
 Back then, I used to put most of my time and effort to learn embedded systems and robotics.
-I was not intereste in computer networks because the lecture at that time was a copy-paste from Cisco module.
+I was not interested in computer networks because the lecture at that time was a copy-paste from Cisco module.
 It was boring as hell.

 However, by the end of my Bachelor's study, I had to learn it because somehow my thesis was around the IoT network.
 So, here is what I learned about studying computer networks.